 and as a visiting postdoc in the Department of Statistics at UC Berkeley.

 - A Semidefinite Program for Structured Blockmodels.
-In submission.
+In preparation.

 - Co-clustering of non-smooth graphons.